 Timing Planting and Harvesting

-Adjust planting and harvesting dates to reduce exposure to frost.
-Early-season crops should be harvested before the first frost, and cold-tolerant varieties can be left in the field longer.
+Adjust the planting and harvest dates to reduce frost exposure.
+Early-season crops should be harvested before the first frost occurs.
+Cold-tolerant varieties can remain in the field longer.

 Preparing Water Systems for Freezing Weather